CS662

 - Linear Classifiers

 - E 2.2, 2.3, 2.4.
-JM 4, 5, Thumbs up?
+JM 4, app.
+B, Thumbs up?
 Sentiment Classification using Machine Learning Techniques, Goldwater probability tutorial.
 The Perceptron (Rosenblatt 1958) (optional)

 Week 3